keyboard_arrow_up

 Corrosion and Contamination

 Contamination can significantly impact thermocouple accuracy.
 It may come from pollutants or corrosion.
 Pollutants on the sensor surface can lead to incorrect readings, while reactions between foreign materials and metal alloys can alter their composition, affecting the thermocouple’s performance.
 Corrosion and contamination can permanently damage the mechanism.
-Regular monitoring of the system is essential to prevent these issues.
+Regular monitoring of the system is useful for preventing these issues, especially in aggressive chemical environments, high-moisture areas, or processes where buildup can collect on exposed sensing surfaces.

 Green Rotting Effect

 When Type K thermocouples are subjected to extreme temperatures, the thermoelectric voltage increases, leading to oxidation of the chromium component.
 This causes structural damage and results in a greenish discoloration of the wire, known as the Green Rotting Effect.
 The oxidation reduces the thermocouple's stability and accuracy.
-To avoid this, ensure that thermocouples are used within their designed temperature range.
+To avoid this, ensure that thermocouples are used within their designed temperature range and inspect them periodically when they operate in sustained high-temperature service.

 Points to Consider When Selecting a Thermocouple

-Selecting a reliable thermocouple manufacturer is crucial.
+Selecting a reliable thermocouple manufacturer is important.
 A good partner should be dedicated to your success, passionate about their craft, and have a proven track record.
 Browse a list of trusted manufacturers on our page to find the best fit for your needs.
+Many buyers also compare suppliers based on customization support, delivery speed, calibration capabilities, application knowledge, and the ability to recommend the right thermocouple for demanding operating conditions.

 Thermocouple Types